HOW TO PARTNER WITH THE RIGHT EXECUTIVE SEARCH FIRM

 A recruiter’s retention rate shows their track record for avoiding those costly “wrong hires.”
 The number of placements employed 12 months after their start date should far outweigh the number who have left.
-For example, 90% of TurningPoint’s placements remain in their role over 2 years later.
+For example, 90% of TurningPoint’s exec search placements remain in their role over 2 years later.

 What is your average fill time?